SeiyaO/JijBench/docs/experiment.md

 ```

 ### Changing a Save Directory
-By default, an Experiment object will automatically save data to the default directory defined in the `DEFAULT_RESULT_DIR`.
+By default, an Experiment object will automatically save data to the default directory defined in the `DEFAULT_RESULT_DIR`, which is ./.jb_results.
 However, you can change the saving directory when instantiating the Experiment object.

 ```python
 experiment = Experiment(savedir="path/to/experiment")